Your journey to NatWest

 What if I don't want my account to transfer to NatWest?

-If you don’t want your account(s) to move on to NatWest systems, you can close them in line with your terms and conditions before they move.
+If you don’t want your savings account(s) to move on to NatWest systems, you can close them in line with your terms and conditions before they move.

 You can close your savings account(s) without any notice period, penalty fees or charges.
 Please call Sainsbury’s Bank on 08085 40 50 60 You’ll then be paid interest that has accrued up to the date that your account is closed.